 The Credit Union will limit the number of employees with physical access to the wire transfer terminal.

 Management will review wire transfer reports on a periodic basis that document wire transfer activity for each authorized employee.
-These reports will include the appropriate limits and authorized access levels for each employee, and will provide the outline of a separation of duties.
+These reports will include the appropriate limits and authorized access levels for each employee and will provide an outline of a separation of duties.

-Before changes may be made in the employee fund transfer limits, they must be properly authorized in the software by management.
+Before changes may be made to an employee’s fund transfer limits, they must be properly authorized in the software by management.

 CONTROLS FOR MORTGAGE RELATED WIRES.